 - Communication Access Realtime Translation, known as CART (providing realtime translation for the deaf or hard-of-hearing in any setting, even in schools)

 What makes a good court reporter?

-What is a judicial court reporter?
+What is a judicial or official court reporter?

 What do I need to do to become a court reporter?

-What does this introductory class include?
+What does a FIRST STEPS class include?